 Farm employers.
-File Form 943 to report social security, Medicare, and withheld income tax for 2002.
+File Form 943 to report social security and Medicare taxes and withheld income tax for 2007.
 This due date applies only if you deposited the tax for the year in full and on time.

 Federal unemployment tax.
-File Form 940 (or 940-EZ) for 2002.
+File Form 940 for 2007.
 This due date applies only if you deposited the tax for the year in full and on time.